fengtomy/multi-select-vue/README.md

 MultiSelect.install(Vue);
 ```
-now you can enjoy it, a customizable multi-select
+now you can enjoy it, a customizable multi-select vue component